thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 * `sessionExpiryInterval` is greater than _0_ (regardless of the `clean_start` flag).
 * `clean_start` flag is set to _false_ and `sessionExpiryInterval` is set to _0_ or not specified.

-#### Client type

-Building on our vast knowledge and expertise within the IoT ecosystem and the successful implementation of numerous IoT use cases, we have classified MQTT clients into two distinct categories:
+Building on our knowledge within the IoT ecosystem and the successful implementation of numerous IoT use cases, we have classified MQTT clients into two distinct categories:

-* The **DEVICE** clients primarily engaged in publishing a significant volume of messages while subscribing to a limited number of topics with relatively low message rates.
+* The _DEVICE_ clients primarily engaged in publishing a significant volume of messages while subscribing to a limited number of topics with relatively low message rates.
-  These clients are typically associated with IoT devices or sensors that frequently transmit data to TBMQ.
+  These clients are typically associated with IoT devices or sensors that frequently transmit data to the broker.

-* The **APPLICATION** clients specialize in subscribing to topics with high message rates.
+* The _APPLICATION_ clients specialize in subscribing to topics with high message rates.
   They often require messages to be persisted when the client is offline with later delivery, ensuring the availability of crucial data.
-  APPLICATION clients are commonly utilized for real-time analytics, data processing, or other application-level functionalities.
+  These clients are commonly used for real-time analytics, data processing, or other application-level functionalities.

 Consequently, we made a strategic decision to optimize performance by separating the processing flow for these two types of clients.

-##### DEVICE client
+##### Persistent Device client

 ![image](/images/mqtt-broker/architecture/tbmq-persistent-dev.png)

-For **DEVICE** persistent clients, we use the **tbmq.msg.persisted** Kafka topic as a means of processing published messages that are extracted from the **tbmq.msg.all** topic.
+For Device persistent clients, we use the **tbmq.msg.persisted** Kafka topic as a means of processing published messages that are extracted from the **tbmq.msg.all** topic.
 Dedicated threads, functioning as Kafka consumers, retrieve these messages and store them in a [PostgreSQL](#postgresql-database) database utilized for persistence storage.
-This approach is particularly suitable for DEVICE clients, as they typically do not require extensive message reception and may not be concerned about message loss during offline periods.
+This approach is particularly suitable for Device clients, as they typically do not require extensive message reception.
-Using this approach helps us smoothly recover stored messages when a DEVICE client reconnects.
+This approach helps us recover stored messages smoothly when a client reconnects.
 At the same time, it ensures good performance for scenarios involving a low incoming message rate.

+We expect persistent Device clients to receive no more than 5K messages/second overall due to PostgreSQL limitations.
+We plan to add support for Redis to optimize persistent storage for Device clients.

-##### APPLICATION client
+##### Persistent Application client

 ![image](/images/mqtt-broker/architecture/tbmq-app.png)

-For **APPLICATION** persistent clients, we choose a distinct approach.
+The number of Application clients corresponds to the number of Kafka topics used.
+The latest version of Kafka can handle millions of topics, making this design suitable even for the largest enterprise use cases.

-A dedicated Kafka topic is created for each client and every message that is extracted from the **tbmq.msg.all** topic and is intended for a specific APPLICATION is stored in the corresponding Kafka topic.
+Any message read from the **tbmq.msg.all** topic meant for a specific Application client is then stored in the corresponding Kafka topic.
-Subsequently, a separate thread (Kafka consumer) is assigned to each APPLICATION.
+A separate thread (Kafka consumer) is assigned to each Application.
 These threads retrieve messages from the corresponding Kafka topics and deliver them to the respective clients.
 This approach significantly improves performance by ensuring efficient message delivery.

-By utilizing this method, we can provide a guarantee that no messages are lost, even if a client experiences temporary issues.
-Messages stored within Kafka topics inherently stay available all the time due to their persistence.
+Additionally, the nature of the Kafka consumer group makes the [MQTT 5 shared subscription](/docs/mqtt-broker/user-guide/shared-subscriptions/#application-client-type) feature extremely efficient for Application clients.

+Application clients can handle a large volume of received messages, reaching millions per second.

 It is important to note that APPLICATION clients can only be classified as [persistent](#persistent-client).